corey-baughman/010_regression_project/README.md

 fips - Federal Information Processing Standard code -  see https://en.wikipedia.org/wiki/FIPS_county_code for more details

+zip_mean_tv_2016 - mean tax value by zip code in 2016

 tax_amount - The total property tax assessed for that assessment year.

 tax_value - The total tax assessed value of the parcel in U.S Dollars.
 This is the target variable.

+tax_rate_2016 - tax value in 2016 divided by tax amount 2016

 year_built - The Year the principal residence was built.